The Cat Concerto: Plot

-At a formal concert, Tom plays Franz Liszt's "Hungarian Rhapsody No. 2" on the piano.
+At a formal concert, Tom plays Franz Liszt's Hungarian Rhapsody No. 2 on the piano.
 Jerry, who lives inside the piano, disrupts Tom's performance by mock-conducting him.
 Tom flicks Jerry away and continues playing.
 Jerry emerges from under the piano keys, and Tom tries unsuccessfully to hit him with the key and smash him.
 Jerry manipulates the piano's keys from inside, irritating Tom, who hits him with a tuning tool.
 In retaliation, Jerry slams the keyboard lid on Tom's fingers and tries to cut his finger with scissors.
 After several failed attempts, Jerry sets a mousetrap, catching Tom's finger.

 Tom climbs onto the piano to chase Jerry, playing with his feet.
 Jerry dances on the felts, briefly changing the tune to "On the Atchison, Topeka and the Santa Fe".
 Tom bounces Jerry with a chord, eventually catching him and throwing him onto the piano stool.
 Jerry manipulates the seat controls, sending Tom crashing into the keys.
 Tom, fed up, stuffs Jerry into the piano felts and goes wild on the piano.
-The felts bash Jerry around, but he emerges angry and retaliates by playing the rhapsody's finale (along with two false endings) with felts as drumsticks, causing Tom to collapse in exhaustion.
+The felts bash Jerry around, but he emerges angry and retaliates by playing the rhapsody's finale with felts as drumsticks, causing Tom to collapse in exhaustion.
 The audience applauds, and Jerry takes credit for the performance as a spotlight shines on him.

-Reception
+Background and production

-Following its release, The Cat Concerto was met with critical acclaim, and is considered one of the best Tom and Jerry cartoons.
-With an early showing in 1946 it qualified for and won the 1946 Oscar for Best Short Subject: Cartoons.
-In 1994, it was voted #42 of the 50 Greatest Cartoons of All Time by members of the animation field.
+In 1939, animator William Hanna and writer Joseph Barbera from MGM's cartoon division began working together to create a mouse-and-cat cartoon titled Puss Gets the Boot (1940), which received critical and popular acclaim along with an Academy Award nomination.
+The short film evolved into Tom and Jerry, which quickly became the most popular cartoon characters from MGM's cartoon division.

-The short won the duo their fourth consecutive Academy Award for Best Animated Short Film, tied with Walt Disney Productions' musical series, Silly Symphonies.
-The short also appears in Empire magazine's The 500 Greatest Movies of All Time list as the number 434.
+The Cat Concerto was directed by Hanna and Barbera, produced by Fred Quimby, and edited by Fred MacAlpin.
+It additionally features animation from Kenneth Muse, Ed Barge, and Irven Spence, set design from Robert Gentle, music from Scott Bradley, piano from Jakob Gimpel, and photography from Jack Stevens.
+Pianist Calvin Jackson recorded his contributions for the short film on April 8, 1946, though he is considered uncredited.
+The short film's production number is #165, which was produced after and released before Dr. Jekyll and Mr. Mouse, Salt Water Tabby, A Mouse in the House, and The Invisible Mouse.

-Film critic The Chiel of Australian newspaper The Age declared The Cat Concerto to be the best film of 1947, above Odd Man Out and Brief Encounter, stating that "in conception and animation I think that short reaches the highest level of screen fantasy and humor."
+For the short film's use of music, Franz Liszt's Hungarian Rhapsody No. 2 is prominently featured.
+The Cat Concerto is considered to be the first Tom and Jerry short film to feature Tom in a human role, in which is piano playing was primarily animated by Muse.
+The short film is presented as a parody of the "rituals and pretensions of classical music concerts", combining satire and slapstick humor.
+During a scene where Jerry takes control over the piano, he plays "On the Atchison, Topeka, and the Santa Fe", which was a hit song from MGM at the time.